solomonlr/introduction-to-github-lab_solomon_r/README.md

 4. Wait about 30 seconds for Github to finish forking the repository, then refresh the page.
 You can continue the lab from this repository.

 5. In this new repository, select the Settings tab near the top right, then click Collaborators on the left.
-Add your professor, ``, and your lab partner.
+Add your professor, **srussell@elcamino.edu
+**, and your lab partner.

 </details>